 - Wear what you feel best in.
 So, you take your measurements and they tell you what your bra size should be.
 That’s really great, but that’s only part of the solution.
 Like your favorite pair of jeans, you probably like your bra to fit and make you look a certain way.
 Your style, comfort and support preferences, and lifestyle will all come into play.
 Maybe you like your bra to fit snug around the band and tighter in the cups, so try taking the smaller size.
 Perhaps you prioritize absolute comfort and are working from home, maybe you don’t even usually wear a bra but want a little something—trying the larger size in this case could be a good choice.
 The point is that it is your decision!
 Wear the size that fits you and your needs & desires best.

-Bra sizing differs from brand to brand.
+- Bra sizing differs from brand to brand.
 You probably wear a couple different bra sizes depending on the style and brand.
-Unfortunately, even with the broad acceptance and unitization of the Imperial Sizing systems, the reality is that there is no standard or completely universal system of measurements that every brand and bra maker follows.
-Most companies have unique and individual size charts and fitting guides tailored to their unique patterns and design.
+Unfortunately, even with the broad acceptance of the Imperial Sizing systems, the reality is that there is no standard or completely universal system of measurements that every brand and bra maker follows.
+Most companies have unique size charts and fitting guides tailored to their unique patterns and design.
 So, A 36C in one brand will likely fit differently than that same size in a different brand.

 That’s a lot of general background and reflections on standard bra sizing.
 You may have noticed that our sizing is XS-XL, with no mention of cup or band sizes.
 So how do you find your best fit in Maman Atelier?
 The best place to start is by determining your measurements, and then referring to our size chart:

 This will give you a great idea of which size will fit you best.
-If you find that you are in between sizes, consider point #4 in our guide—what do you feel best in?
+If you find that you are in between sizes, consider point #4 in the guide—what do you feel best in?
 Do you want your bra to be more snug, or would you prefer a little more room?
 What sizes do you generally wear in tops and dresses?
 If you usually take a medium, it’s likely that a medium bra will suit you well—unless you prefer your clothes oversized!
-In short, there is often no silver-bullet or simple answer, but our hope is that in reading this you’ve learned something new and realized that bra-sizing is a bit of a process (or journey even), and that’s ok.
+In short, there is often no simple answer, but the hope is that in reading this you’ve learned something new and realized that bra-sizing is a bit of a process (or journey even), and that’s ok.